Portrait of Caroline Murat, Queen of Naples

 Portrait of Caroline Murat, Queen of Naples is an 1814 oil on canvas painting by the French Neoclassical artist Jean-Auguste-Dominique Ingres.
 Caroline Murat, née Bonaparte, was the sister of Napoleon, and married Joachim Murat, a Marshal of France and Admiral of France, and later King of Naples.
 Caroline commissioned the portrait as part of an effort to convey her standing and worth to reign as Queen of Naples during an unstable political climate.

-Long consider lost or destroyed since the fall of Murat in 1815, the painting was rediscovered in 1987 by the art historian Hans Naef.
+Long considered lost or destroyed since the fall of Murat in 1815, the painting was rediscovered in 1987 by the art historian Hans Naef.
 It is now in a private collection in New York.

 Commission

 Caroline was an art lover, and in 1814 commissioned a number of paintings from Ingres, her favored artist.
 These include his Grande Odalisque, its now lost sister piece La Dormeuse de Naples, and Paolo and Francesca.
 The painting was completed shortly before the 1815 collapse of the Naples regime after Napoleon's empire crumbled following his defeat of the Battle of Waterloo.
 Joachim was executed by firing squad in October of that year (his wife lived until 1839).
 Consequently, Ingres's was not paid for his earlier commissions.
 The painting was begun in Naples, and completed after he had moved to Rome in May 1815.

 Ingres' created several preparatory studies, including close-ups of her face, and full sketch of the family.
 Due to the artist's exacting and precise approach and technique, the undertaking was long and slowly moving.
 Both Caroline and Ingres considered painting to be unfinished.